spectrumAI/SIP/docs/ice_type_Arctic_sentinel1.md

     1. Use the trained model in Experiment 3 to predict the label maps of mosaic HH and HV images;
     1. Obtain ***test accuracies***, and compare with training and validation accuracies in Experiment 3;
     1. Generate ***map for the entire Arctic ocean on Feb.
 7, 2020***;

+* ***Experiment 5: Train Approach (2) on Feb.
+8, 2019***
+    1. Open the mosaic image of Feb.
+8, 2019 in SIP, and draw more polygon training samples for different classes.
+Why do we need more training samples here?
+The approach (2), i.e., FCN algorithm, needs more polygon-based training samples to achieve better results.
+    1. Generate training and validation masks.
+    1. Split the mosaic images and associated training and validation masks into small sub-images, e.g., 256-by-256 images.
+These sub-images will be used as training samples for training the FCN algorithm.
+    1. Train FCN model.
+    1. Predict all sub-images that are used for training to get label maps of sub-images.
+    1. Mosaic all label maps of sub-images into a big label map that covers the whole Arctic area.

+* ***Experiment 6: Test the trained approach (2) model on Feb.
+7, 2020***
+    1. Split the mosaic image of Feb.
+07, 2020 into sub-images.
+    1. Use the trained FCN model in Experiment 5 to predict all sub-images of Feb.
+07, 2020 to generate label maps of sub-images.
+    1. Mosaic all label maps of sub-images into a big label map that covers the entire Arctic area.
+    1. Compare the label maps of Feb.
+08, 2019 and that of Feb.
+07, 2020.
+Compare the accuracies of these two maps.

 ## Procedures of Experiment 1